 - Streaming Platforms (music, films): Online streaming platforms also apply AI for personalized recommendations - suggesting appropriate audio and video titles.
 Providers can filter the content based on the age of the video, search terms, and user's browsing history.
 If they apply AI-based video indexing - the video content will become more visible, and they can gain valuable insights to improve their service using advanced AI technology.

 - Online Schools / Course creators: EdTech technology has taken its grip recently.
 In this pandemic era – many schools, universities and companies have moved their teaching and training curricula almost entirely online.
-Online course creators should not only present the learning materials in different forms – they can provide benefits via site search options over video tutorials, wikis, and knowledge bases.
+Online course creators should not only present the learning materials in different forms – they can provide benefits via site search options over video training materials, wikis, and knowledge bases.
 Students and attendees will highly benefit if they have the possibility to perform AI-powered content searches.

 - News and Media Websites: The media websites are thriving today – from video news, to how-to tutorials – their content is ever-growing and changing.
 The visitors and video watchers can lose their path in a content-rich environment.
 AI-powered search can help them to find the sub-topic they need, and also to recommend similar relevant topics.
 Thus – they will remain regular visitors of the website.